Beshbarmak

-The term beshbarmak means "five fingers" because nomads traditionally eat this dish with their hands.
-Another name for beshbarmak in Kyrgyz is 'tuuralgan et', which means crumbled/chopped meat.
+Beshbarmak, which means "five fingers" in Turkic languages, refers to the traditional practice of eating the dish with one's hands.
+This name is believed to have emerged later, especially after Russian cultural and ethnographic observations of the nomadic peoples of Central Asia.
+Another name for beshbarmak in Kyrgyz is tuuralgan et, which means crumbled or chopped meat.
 Beshbarmak is usually made from finely chopped boiled meat, mixed with dough (typically egg noodles) and chyk, an onion sauce.
-It is typically served on large communal platters, shared between several people, after shorpo, which is a first course of mutton broth served in bowls called kese.
+It is typically served on large communal platters, shared between several people, after shorpo, a first course of mutton broth served in bowls called kese.
 It is also followed by a broth called ak-serke (shorpo mixed with kymyz or ayran), which is thought to help with settling the stomach.
-Festive beshbarmak can be cooked together with kazy and chuchuk.
+Festive beshbarmak can be cooked together with qazı and chuchuk.

 Historical background

 The cuisine of Central Asia developed within the constraints of a nomadic life, when people were completely reliant on their animals.
 This is reflected in Central Asian dishes, which are rich in meat and dairy products.

 The construction of beshbarmak as a national dish dates to the Soviet literature having inherited the nomadic and "settler" dichotomy from the Russian Empire.
 Two books were foundational in the formation of the national cuisines of Central Asian peoples: Kniga o vkusnoi i zdorovoi pishche (The Book of Tasty and Healthy Food) and Natsional’nyie kukhni nashikh narodov (National cuisines of our peoples).